-Installed in pairs, the Lunos e² provides a unique high performance ventilation solution for retrofits and new homes.
-A Lunos system provides between 10 and 22 cfm, depending on the controller setting - a small amount by any standard.
-For larger spaces, installing multiple systems can achieve higher ventilation requirements while still pocketing significant savings compared to high efficiency centralized systems.
+Installed in pairs, the Lunos e2 provides a unique high-performance ventilation solution for retrofits and new homes.
+A Lunos system provides between 9 and 22 cfm, depending on the controller setting - a small amount by any standard.
+For larger spaces, installing multiple systems can achieve higher ventilation requirements while still achieving significant savings compared to high efficiency centralized systems.
 To make sure that homes achieve proper ventilation levels, we offer the following guidelines for sizing your Lunos systems.
-Our recommendations are based on ASHRAE 62.2 residential ventilation standard for buildings three stories and less, which is required by some jurisdictions and certifications.
+Our recommendations are based on ASHRAE 62.2 (2010 version) residential ventilation standard for buildings three stories and less, which is required by some jurisdictions and certifications.

-To add to the fun, the ASHRAE standard was recently revised with increasing ventilation levels - with significant implications on flows, equipment sizing and heat losses.
+To add to the fun, the ASHRAE standard was revised in 2013 with increasing ventilation levels - with significant implications on flows, equipment sizing and heat losses - and is still operative today.
 Joe Lstiburek of Building Science Corporation (BSC) has called for these new standards to be ignored.
 In fact, he has issued his own guidelines that give credit where the ventilation is balanced, distributed and in an airtight enclosure.
-If these conditions are met, then the new BSC standard suggests ventilation rates like the old 62.2 standard.
+If these conditions are met, then the new BSC standard suggests ventilation rates like the old 62.2-2010 standard.
 But there's more (or less): Joe says that even these rates are too high and are not needed to generally insure good health - and that they can be lower still.
 How low is anybody's guess.
 The bottom line is that the BSC flow recommendations generally align with Passive House Institute guidelines.
-475 sees the BSC standard as a valid alternative to the current ASHRAE 62.2 standard.
+475 sees the BSC standard as a valid alternative to the current ASHRAE 62.2-2013 standard.
 See the BSC ventilation standard here.

-We offer two ventilation sizing recommendations below, starting first with the BSC guidelines, then followed by the new (2013) ASHRAE 62.2 standard recommendations.
+We offer two ventilation sizing recommendations below, starting first with the BSC guidelines, then followed by the ASHRAE 62.2-2013 standard recommendations.

 SIZING PER BSC